CHU (radio station): History

+Effective January 1, 2009, the 7.335 MHz frequency was changed to 7.85 MHz.
+The change was necessary due to an ITU HF global reallocation at the 2003 World Radio Conference (WRC-03), where the 7.3 MHz range was reallocated to broadcasting.
+The power output was later reduced from 10 kW to 5 kW due to complaints from New Zealand that the signal was causing interference on its new frequency.

 Transmission system

 The station is unmanned and equipped with modified 1960s-era 10 kW transmitters and is controlled remotely from the National Research Council's headquarters on Montreal Road.

 CHU transmits 3 kW signals on 3.33 and 14.67 MHz, and a 5 kW signal on 7.85 MHz.
 These nonstandard time signal frequencies were chosen to avoid interference from WWV and WWVH.
 The signal is amplitude modulated, with the lower sideband suppressed (emission type H3E).
 The same information is carried on all three frequencies simultaneously including announcements every minute, alternating between English and French.
 The CHU transmitter is located near Barrhaven, Ontario, 15 km (10 miles) southwest of Ottawa's central business district.

 The systems feeding the transmitters are duplicated for reliability, and have both battery and generator protection.
 The generator can also supply the transmitters.
 The announcements are made using digitally recorded voices.
 Individual vertical dipole antennas are used for each frequency.
 CHU has long been licensed as a "fixed service" within the band allocations of the International Telecommunication Union.

-CHU's 10 kW signal has been transmitted on 7.85 MHz since January 1, 2009.
-Before then, the signal was transmitted on 7.335 MHz, harmonically related to their 14.67 MHz frequency.
-The frequency change was necessary due to an ITU HF global reallocation at the 2003 World Radio Conference (WRC-03), where the 7.3 MHz range was reallocated to broadcasting.
-The power output of its signal was originally 10 KW, before being reduced to 5 kW after the frequency change due to complaints from New Zealand that the signal was causing interference on its new frequency.
+As of 2020, CHU has three atomic clocks at the station, contained in a special enclosure to eliminate possible electromagnetic interference and compared with the atomic clocks at NRC's headquarters.

 CHU mails QSL cards to acknowledge listeners' reception reports.